 In 1985, we moved to our present location at 819 Livingston Avenue in Albany.
 While the staff has increased to meet the demands of a growing business, John Keal Music has remained a family-oriented company, encouraging musicians of all ages.

 In 2005 John Keal incorporated D&M Music of Pleasant Valley into its operation.
-Started in 1976 by Ed Diefes and Henry Mikolajeski, two well-respected repairmen in the Hudson Valley, this store was servicing area schools in the same way John Keal was in the Capital District.
+Started in 1976 by Ed Diefes and Henry Mikolajeski, two well-respected repair technicians in the Hudson Valley, this store was servicing area schools in the same way John Keal was in the Capital District.

 Another important component of our professional development is our affiliation with a number of national music organizations.
 Our participation in the National Association of Music Merchants (NAMM), the National Association of School Music Dealers (NASMD), the New York State School Music Association (NYSSMA), as well as the New York State Band Directors Association (NYSBDA), allows us to remain up-to-date on happenings in the music and education fields.